SafeSearch: Automated Red-Teaming of LLM-Based Search Agents: More Details of Experimental Setup

 \subsection{More Details of Search Agents Under Evaluation}

-In this paper, we primarily focus on three representative search agent scaffolds. \begin{packeditemize} \item \textbf{LLM w/ Search Workflow}: In this scaffold, the workflow first submits the verbatim user query to Google Search, retrieving results that are parsed through the Jina API.
+In this paper, we primarily focus on three representative search agent scaffolds. \begin{packeditemize} \item \textbf{LLM w/ search workflow}: In this scaffold, the workflow first submits the verbatim user query to Google Search, retrieving results that are parsed through the Jina API.
 These search results are then passed to the backend LLM, which synthesizes the final response.

-\item \textbf{LLM w/ Tool Calling}: In this setting, the LLM operates autonomously, deciding which queries to issue via the search tool.
+\item \textbf{LLM w/ tool calling}: In this setting, the LLM operates autonomously, deciding which queries to issue via the search tool.
 The interaction with the search tool is implemented following the official API methods, using the \textit{tool} argument of either vLLM or OpenAI's \textit{Chat Completion} API.
 The agent may invoke the search tool up to a predefined budget.
 Once the budget is exhausted, we set \textit{tool\_choice} to \textit{None}, forcing the model to generate the final response.

-\item \textbf{Deep Research Scaffold}: The system first decomposes the user query into multiple sub-queries for the search tool.
+\item \textbf{Deep research scaffold}: The system first decomposes the user query into multiple sub-queries for the search tool.
 The workflow proceeds iteratively: in each round, the system executes search steps for the current sub-queries (we use the search-workflow agent as the worker).
 The results of all sub-queries are then passed to a reflection worker, which decides whether to proceed to final synthesis or to refine the sub-queries for further exploration.
-Once the search budget is run up or the reflection worker deems the information sufficient, the summarizer produces the final response based on the complete search history. \end{packeditemize}
+Once the search budget is run up or the reflection worker deems the information sufficient, the summarizer produces the final response based on the complete search history.
+Although these systems may involve a workflow to guide their working trajectory, the whole system works as an agentic system; they autonomously decide what to search for, how to use the information, and when to stop by themselves. \end{packeditemize}